Essex & Orleans County - Museum Directory

 The museum is housed in the former Congregational church, built in 1848.
 There are photographs, household furnishings, textiles, farm implements, military artifacts, and church and town memorabilia.
 Activities include Old Home Day on the first Sunday in August.

 Hours and Admission: June - September: by appointment.
 Free.

 Island Pond Historical Society

-The historical society occupies the second floor of the restored railway station.
+The historical society is located at 126 Cross St, Island Pond.
 There are permanent displays of photographs, railroad memorabilia, 19th-century clothing and uniforms, lumbering tools, local newspapers, and Odd Fellows memorabilia.

 Lowell Historical Society